igor-olikh/fladar/docs/PROJECT_EXPLANATION.md

   - `min_departure_time_return`: Don't fly earlier than this time (return)
   - Applies to both Person 1 and Person 2

-#### Arrival Time Matching
+#### Arrival/Departure Time Matching
-- **Arrival Tolerance**: Flights must arrive within ±X hours of each other
+- **Arrival Tolerance** (for "both" or "outbound" flight types): Flights must arrive within ±X hours of each other
   - Example: If Person 1 arrives at 14:00, Person 2 must arrive between 11:00-17:00 (if tolerance is 3 hours)
+- **Departure Tolerance** (for "return" flight type): Flights must depart within ±X hours of each other
+  - Example: If Person 1 departs at 14:00, Person 2 must depart between 11:00-17:00 (if tolerance is 3 hours)

 #### Stops Filtering
 - Can filter for direct flights only (`max_stops_person1: 0`, `max_stops_person2: 0`)
 - Or allow connections (`max_stops_person1: 1, 2, etc.`, `max_stops_person2: 1, 2, etc.`)
 - Each person can have different stop preferences (e.g., Person 1: direct only, Person 2: up to 2 stops)

+#### Duration Filtering
+- Optional maximum flight duration limit per person (`max_flight_duration_hours_person1`, `max_flight_duration_hours_person2`)
+- Set to 0 to disable duration filtering for that person
+- Example: If Person 1 sets `max_flight_duration_hours_person1: 5`, only flights ≤ 5 hours will be considered

+#### Return Airport Flexibility
+- For round-trip flights, `return_airport_radius_km` allows return flights to depart from nearby airports of the destination
+- Example: If you fly to Paphos (PFO), you can return from Larnaca (LCA) if within the radius
+- Useful for destinations with multiple nearby airports (e.g., Cyprus: PFO/LCA)

 ### Step 4: Output Formatting